 A lone, cottony cloud zipped across the sky.
 It surveyed the desert spilling vapor in its wake.
 It hovered over a particular valley between two dunes, apparently satisfied.

 The cloud fell six feet left and six feet right, beginning a corkscrew descent.
-With each downward loop it boiled more slowly, returning to cottony thickness.
-Soon the cloud was cool fog approaching the desert at incredible velocity.
+With each downward loop it thickened and cooled.
+Soon the cloud was cold fog approaching the desert at incredible velocity.

 On impact it popped like a bubble.
 Forty pounds of snow hit hot sand, jumping and steaming and clumping together.

 “Oh!
 Ow, ow, ow!”
 The snow balanced like an egg to elevate its bulk above the sand.
 “Damn.”
-She shook four legs from snow nubs.
-With slender forelimbs she brushed snow from her eyes.
-She sharpened ice claws in the sand to sculpt her snout.
+She shook legs from her snow nubs.
+With slender forelimbs she brushed ice from her eyes.
+She sharpened claws in the sand and used them to sculpt her snout.
 Her crystal whiskers quivered in the dry air.
 She kicked frost from her hind feet, leaving a fluttery, airy tail behind her, and tiptoed to the shadow of a dune where the sand was cooler.

-The hinged panel clicked.
-A sand curtain fell to reveal a stone box.
+Some time later, the hinged panel clicked.
+A sand-curtain fell to reveal the wall was part of a stone box.

 “It’s about time.”
 She strutted to the box.
 “Come out already!”